 You will see that there are really different atmospheres from one place to another.
 The Grande Plage is still quite touristy but beautiful with the view of the lighthouse and the Casino overlooking the beach.
 The Vieux Port has kept all its charm and the Bask Country spirit is still really alive with its small fishing boats and its colourful houses.
 From the Rocher de la Vierge you can admire the view stretching to the Landes beaches on the right and Hendaye and Spain on the left.
 Finally, the Côte des Basques is both an undeniable surfing spot (for the quality of the waves as well as the view) and also a trendy place to have a drink while watching the surfers.

-Visit Biarritz by electric bike
+Discover the area by electric bike

 If you don’t feel like walking, there is also the option of cycling.
 Biarritz is quite hilly, so you will find many shops offering electric bike rentals like Volta Edison for example.
 You can do the same walk from the Grande Plage to the Côte des Basques by bike.
 Why not even go as far as the Milady beach to get out of the city a bit?